hazelcast/hazelcast/hazelcast-documentation/src/Ports.md

 </network>
 ```

 According to the above example, Hazelcast will try to find free ports between 5781 and 5801.
-Normally, you will not need to change this value, but it will come very handy when needed.
+Normally, you will not need to change `port-count`, but it will come handy when needed.
 You may also want to choose to use only one port.
 In that case, you can disable the auto-increment feature of `port`, as shown below.

 ```xml
 <network>